 Amidst millions of social media accounts and billions of conversations taking place every day, getting our corporate Twitter account noticed can be challenging.
 Grabbing the attention of our target audience starts with establishing our social brand profile, which is achieved by constantly publishing what's relevant to our followers.
 Consistency helps us build a “routine” that helps our followers know what to expect from our account.
 Users tend to unfollow inactive accounts or accounts that tweet once or twice a week.
 Nothing can put potential followers off from following than a corporate Twitter account whose last tweet was published a week ago.
 Relevancy and consistency ensures followers are not confused and is essential to keep our audience engaged.

 2) Keep the Content as Diverse as the Community

 People that follow a corporate Twitter account are not only interested in company news, they’re equally interested -if not more so - in the brand story, product updates, offers, “how to use” videos and industry news.
 By taking a good look at our following base we will see that our audience can be segmented into subgroups, each having their own set of interests and needs.
 It’s important to tailor our content to meet the diverse needs and interests of our followers.
-Media monitoring tools, such as Meltwater, can help us understand the topics our followers are interested in and create posts that meet their interests.
+Media monitoring tools with consumer insight reports such as Meltwater can help us understand the topics our followers are interested in and create posts that meet their interests.
 The analytics will show that engaging and tailored posts will directly and positively affect our bottom line at the same time.